The Master of Public Policy (MPP) program has two prerequisites: Statistics and the MPP Lab.

 If students have not completed a college-level statistics course with a grade of “B” or better within three years of matriculation in the MPP program, they will need to enroll in PPD 502x and receive a grade of “B” or better.

-All entering MPP students must participate in the MPP Lab, which meets the Saturday and Sunday before the commencement of the fall semester and for two full–day Friday sessions during the month of September.
+Entering MPP students must participate in the MPP Lab, which meets the Saturday and Sunday immediately prior to the start date of fall semester AND for two full–day Friday sessions during the month of September.

-- offer a review of statistics, statistical software and how to apply them within the USC MPP program
+- Review of statistics, statistical software, and how to apply this within the MPP program

-- acclimate new MPP students to the Los Angeles public policy professional community
+- The Los Angeles public policy professional community

-- introduce students to the MPP program through an orientation to internship searches, resume review and interviewing techniques
+- Orientation to internship searches, resume review, and interviewing techniques

-- offer an introduction to writing, research, and communication for public policy
+- Introduction to writing, research, and communication for public policy

-- provide a socialization venue for new MPP students to get acquainted with each other, the MPP faculty and the greater USC community
+- MPP faculty and the greater USC community

-The MPP Lab will be offered every fall; therefore, students who begin their studies at USC in the spring or summer terms will enroll in the MPP Lab during their first fall semester.
+The MPP Lab is offered every fall; therefore, students who begin their program in the spring or summer terms will enroll in the MPP Lab during their first fall semester.
 Completion of a college–level statistical course (with a grade of B or better) within three years of matriculation at USC is a prerequisite to the program and the MPP Lab.
 Students who have not fulfilled the statistics prerequisite will need to delay the lab, which may delay completion of the program.